th-koeln-intia/ip-sprachassistent-team2/docs/index.md

 ---
-# This top area is to give jekyll informations about the page.
+# This top area is to give jekyll information about the page.
 layout: default
 ---
 # Documentation